 What is Susac's syndrome?

-Susac's syndrome is an autoimmune disease first described in 1979 by Dr. John Susac.
-The term "autoimmune" means that the person's immune system mistakenly attacks the person's own tissues.
-In Susac's syndrome, the immune system attacks the smallest blood vessels in the brain, retina, and inner ear---causing these vessels to become blocked.
-This blockage causes these organs to suffer, due to decreased blood flow.
+Susac's syndrome is a rare, autoimmune disease.
+"Autoimmune" means that a person's immune system mistakenly attacks the person's own tissues.
+In Susac's syndrome, the immune system attacks the smallest blood vessels in the brain, retina (part of the eye), and inner ear.
+The blood vessels become blocked.
+Problems in the brain, retina, and inner ear occur due to decreased blood flow.

 What are the symptoms of Susac's syndrome?